leannedo/the-right-brain-dev/src/posts/hi-there-post/hi-there.md

 I’ve experienced doubts and lack of confidence in myself due to the fact that I’m switching to code from a different background and sometimes be seen as not good enough, so I totally understand if you ever feel like rejected.
 That’s also a reason for me to set up this page: to share my stories in order for people who have similar situation as me to find a common voice and to say that “You’re not alone”.

-Currently I call myself “an outsider”, but I don’t want to be full of myself with that position.
+Currently, I call myself “an outsider”, but I don’t want to be full of myself with that position.
 I’m trying to be in the circle, and I want to make myself qualified for this field, so that I don’t only have good stories to tell, but I also have the right skills to show.

 I think that everyone will have a unique approach to coding, and so do I as a right-brained person, so I hope that you will like my sharings about technical knowledge, about tips to learn better, or any reflection I have for myself.